 Learning and teaching: essential building blocks

 Adults have a deep-rooted desire to learn and the principles that shape training courses are well established.
 Just look at current learning models.
-Andragogy, or adult education, still has much to contribute, while anthropology can open our eyes to why people want to learn—imitation is described as the basic mechanism of learning by René Girard, a French anthropologist (1923-2015), in his “Mimetic Theory”.
+Andragogy, or adult education, has much to contribute.
+Meanwhile anthropology can open our eyes to why people want to learn.
+Imitation is described as the basic mechanism of learning by René Girard, a French anthropologist (1923-2015), in his “Mimetic Theory”.
 Training departments must build on these foundations to design the right courses and tools for learners.
-And they must also track the latest developments in cognitive science so that they can add any new findings to their work.
+They must also track the latest developments in cognitive science and add any new findings to their work.

-Digital technology is no longer a cause for concern for training divisions, bearing in mind they provide the inspiration and execution in reaching their objectives.
+Digital technology is no longer a cause for concern for training divisions.
+In fact, they provide the inspiration and execution in reaching their objectives.
 The impact of digital evolution on their profession shouldn’t be underestimated either.

 Stepping into the digital world

-The digital transformation has changed the way we discover the world, how we communicate, what we consume, and how we learn– be it within the private sphere or a professional setting.
+The digital transformation has changed the way we discover the world, how we communicate, what we consume, and how we learn.
 It would be a big mistake to take learner expectations that are forged in the digital age too lightly.
 Distracted and addicted to social-media, overwhelmed by the wealth of online and mobile resources for peer-to-peer communication — they are the “modern learners”, vividly depicted by Josh Bersin, that training divisions must focus on.
 But it isn’t that hard to see how digital transformation is affecting us.
 Everyone, from training staff to executives, may look at their own behaviors and consider the day-to-day relationship they have with digital technology, even at work with web-free activities.
 “Know thyself”, the Socratic maxim, can also apply to training.

 Training now has to marry two complex yet interconnected challenges: how to keep adult learners motivated and how to meet modern learner expectations.
-Training divisions can pass the first test by selecting the right tools from their vast skills toolkits—careful consideration will help them make the right choices.
-They can also draw on new uses of these toolkits, inspired by the Web and smartphones, that any training pro can look at on their own device at work.
+Training divisions can pass the first test by selecting the right tools from their vast skills libraries.
+Careful consideration will help them make the right choices.
+They can also draw on new uses, inspired by the Web and smartphones.
+Evidently, any training professionnal may look at their own device during work hours.

 Keep on keeping on

 Despite reassuring progress, training divisions and L&D must not ease up on their efforts to adapt to the digital world.
 On the contrary, they should focus on gathering and analyzing needs, designing blended-learning architecture, leading online classroom sessions or moderating online communities of learners, assessing the impact of training on business and on talent retention, and so on.
 Reviewing these activities, rethinking what’s on offer, and redesigning processes (concept, build, production, and distribution) is critical.
-These tasks rely on businesses having the right technical expertise and IT culture in place to help training divisions organize HR programs that support the company’s digital transformation.
+These tasks rely on having the right technical expertise and IT culture on-hand to help training divisions organize HR programs.
+And thus, support the company’s digital transformation.

-Other skills that have taken a back seat in modern training programs should once again be prioritized.
+Other skills that took a step back in modern training programs should once again be prioritized.
 Marketing skills are one example, because attracting and keeping the undivided attention of learners is a key concern, especially now that they’re bombarded with resources from all sides.
 Let’s not forget that once upon a time, training opportunities were snapped up because they were so hard to come by—one session a year for lucky learners.